yoshida-lab/XenonPy/docs/source/index.rst

     :alt: Build Status
     :target: https://travis-ci.org/yoshida-lab/XenonPy

-**XenonPy** is a Python library focus on the material informatics which be designed for material explore based on machine learning.
+**XenonPy** is a high-throughput material exploration framework written in Python.
+This framework is designed for researchers but also can be used in industry.
+By employ the cutting edge machine learning technologies, we wish to bring the traditional material design a strong acceleration.